olumideodetunde/olumideodetunde/README.md

 <h2>Hi there! 👋</h2>
 </div>

-Hello, I enjoy building impactful data solutions that add business value.
+I enjoy building impactful data solutions that add business value.
 I am Olumide, a Vet who moved into the data after seeing how much data impact decisions.

 Over the last few years, I have built data skills (and still building) and now on an "application" spree, so feel free to check my [ML_end_to_end_Project](https://github.com/olumideodetunde/ML_EndtoEnd_Projects) repo to see what I am up to!